andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Oct 14 |
-FALL BREAK - NO CLASS - NO READING
+FALL BREAK - NO CLASS - NO READING - YOU MUST ENJOY

 ____________________________________